RESOURCES – Books

-A tough–love book to help readers cope with dysfunctional adult children, it will empower families by offering hope and healing through a six–step program to help parents regain control in their homes and in their lives.
+Help for parents coping with dysfunctional adult children.
+Empowering families to regain control in their homes and in their lives.

-In this meticulously reported book, Alex Berenson, a former New York Times reporter, explodes the myths surrounding marijuana.
+In this meticulously reported book, the former New York Times reporter explodes the myths surrounding marijuana.

 This is a book of plain-spoken wisdom for people with addictions and people who love them.